-- The WA Falls Prevention Health Networks Model of Care; and
+- The WA Falls Prevention Health Networks Model of Care

 For a complete list of the evidence and reference documents used to inform the Stay On Your Feet® website and resources, please visit the Evidence and Reference Documents page.

-The Stay On Your Feet® program engages with all settings, however it’s principle focus is the prevention of falls in older adults in the community setting.
+The Stay On Your Feet® program engages with all settings; however, its primary focus is the prevention of falls in older adults in the community setting.

 Other useful falls prevention resources for the hospital setting:

 - Falls in Hospital – A doctor’s guide to prevention and management

 - Falls Risk Assessment and Management Plan (FRAMP)

 The Australian Commission for Safety and Quality in Health Care has developed the Preventing Falls and Harm From Falls in Older People: Best Practice Guidelines for Australian Hospitals, Residential Aged Care Facilities and Community Care 2009.
 Useful resources include:

 - Guidebook for Preventing Falls and Harm From Falls in Older People: Australian Residential Aged Care Facilities 2009;

 - Implementation Guide for Preventing Falls and Harm From Falls in Older People: Best Practice Guidelines for Australian Hospitals and Residential Aged Care Facilities 2009; and